EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 ## Local
 Local is a 2-dimensional x,y cartesian coordinate where the origin is the beam centroid (assume point of view of the muons), the positive x-direction points towards the center of the ring and the y-direction is parallel to the z-direction in the global system.
 Local is used in determining particle initial conditions, i.e. the conditions describing the muon at decay

-## Other
+## Other Local
 In addition, a different type of local coordinate system is used when determining if a particle is inside matter.
 In some cases, a useful local coordinate system is used for the comparison, which is some x,y cartesian system used only for that particular matter, such as the high-voltage standoff.
+Another is used when determining contact information with the front face of the calorimeters.

 ######################################
 # Muons